 A comparator for the purposes of showing sex discrimination will be a person of the opposite sex.
 Sex does not include gender reassignment.

-Keele's work to address gender inequalities is primarily through actions taken within the framework of the Athena SWAN Charter.
+Keele's work to address gender and sex inequalities is primarily through actions taken within the framework of the Athena SWAN Charter.